wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 Examples of usage:
 * Integration with the messenger to send notifications about events on your account.
 * Tracking payments to [dApp](/en/building-apps/smart-contracts/what-is-a-dapp) in Invoke Script transactions.
-* Calculation of the average account balance for a week (used in the [market maker program](https://medium.com/wavesexchange/waves-exchange-launches-a-market-maker-program-enabling-users-to-mine-with-their-liquidity-3d229c856f67)).
+* Calculation of the average weekly account balance (used in the [market maker program](https://medium.com/wavesexchange/waves-exchange-launches-a-market-maker-program-enabling-users-to-mine-with-their-liquidity-3d229c856f67)).
 * Services for searching tokens by parameters, searching through account data storages, etc.

 ## Launch Node with Extension

 :warning: **Important:** Blockchain Updates requires the history of changes since the blockchain creation.
-Therefore, you should start the node with the extension from scratch and synchronize the blockchain during regular node operation, this can take 1–3 days (see the [Synchronize Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain/) article).
-Importing blockchain from a binary file or downloading the latest blockchain database are not applicable.
+Therefore, you should start the node with the extension from scratch and synchronize the blockchain during regular node operation, see the [Synchronize Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain/) article.
+This can take 1–3 days.
+Neither importing blockchain from a binary file, nor downloading the latest blockchain database are applicable.

-The node with Blockchain Updates extension can be installed by two methods: using DEB package or JAR file.
+There are two ways to install the node with Blockchain Updates extension: using a DEB package or a JAR file.

 ### Installation via DEB Package